 \begin{lemma} $(D)^2 = -12$.

 {\rm (ii)} The canonical divisor $K_Y$ of $Y$ is given by $K_Y = -(2F_0+2E_2+E_3+3E_5+4E_6+3E_7+2E_8+2E_9+4E_{10}+E_{11}+2E_{12}).$

 {\rm (iii)} $K_Y\cdot (D) = -4.$ \end{lemma}

 Now take the quotient $Y^{D}$ of $Y$ by $D$.
-By using the same argument as in the proof of Lemma \ref{e6nonsingular}, $D$ is divisorial and hence $Y^{D}$ is nonsingular.
+By using the same argument as in the proof of Lemma \ref{e6non-singular}, $D$ is divisorial and hence $Y^{D}$ is non-singular.
 By Proposition \ref{insep}, we have the following configuration of curves in Figure \ref{D8C2}.

-Let $X_{a,b}$ be the surface obtained by contracting four exceptional curves in Figure \ref{D8C2} (Recall that the vector field $D$ contains two parameters $a, b$ (see (\ref{D8Cderi}))).
+Let $X_{a,b}$ be the surface obtained by contracting the four exceptional curves in Figure \ref{D8C2} (Recall that the vector field $D$ contains two parameters $a, b$ (see (\ref{D8Cderi}))).
 On $X_{a,b}$, there exist 10 $(-2)$-curves whose dual graph is given by Figure \ref{D8Dynkin}.
 Recall that any maximal parabolic subdiagram of this diagram is of type $\tilde{D}_8$ or $\tilde{E}_8$.
-On $X_{a,b}$ there exists a quasi-elliptic fibration with singular fibers of type $(\I_4^*)$ induced from the first projection from $Q$ to ${\bf P}^1$.
+As in the previous case, once we know that $X_{a,b}$ is an Enriques surface, we can deduce that there exists a quasi-elliptic fibration of type $(\I_4^*)$ induced by the first projection from $Q$ to ${\bf P}^1$.

 \begin{theorem} The surfaces $\{X_{a,b}\}$ form a $2$-dimensional family of classical Enriques surfaces with the dual graph given in Figure {\rm \ref{D8Dynkin}}. \end{theorem} \begin{proof} By using Lemmas \ref{D8C-integral} and \ref{D8C-canonical} and the same arguments as in the proofs of Theorems \ref{main} and \ref{main2}, $X_{a,b}$ is an Enriques surface with the dual graph given in Figure \ref{D8Dynkin}.
 Since $X_{a,b}$ has a genus one fibration with two double fibers (see Figure \ref{D8C2}), $X_{a,b}$ is classical (Proposition \ref{multi-fiber}). \end{proof}